dockur/windows-arm/readme.md

 ### How can Windows acquire an IP address from my router?

-  After configuring the container for macvlan (see above), it is possible for Windows to become part of your home network by requesting an IP from your router, just like a real PC.
+  After configuring the container for [macvlan](#how-do-i-assign-an-individual-ip-address-to-the-container), it is possible for Windows to become part of your home network by requesting an IP from your router, just like a real PC.

   To enable this mode, add the following lines to your compose file: